juliajuju93/Self-Service-Facility-Ticket-System/README.md

 ![publishAPIManagement](https://github.com/juliajuju93/Self-Service-Facility-Ticket-System/blob/main/assets/publishAPIManagement.gif)

 ## API Management and Custom Connector
-Here we will cover how to easily export your API to your Power Apps environment using an Subscription Key.
+Here, we will cover how to easily export your API to your Power Apps environment using Subscription Key.
 Further documentation can be found [here - Export APIs from Azure API Management to the Power Platform.](https://docs.microsoft.com/en-us/azure/api-management/export-api-power-platform)

 ![APIMCustomConnector](https://github.com/juliajuju93/Self-Service-Facility-Ticket-System/blob/main/assets/APIMCustomConnector.gif)